Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 But one thing to bear in mind is that the CTR increase from sales promotions is temporary.
 Once that promotion is off, it will settle down to your regular CTR.
 Still, this is a good short-term strategy to boost CTR.

-Increase Positive Reviews
+Increase Positive Reviews on Amazon

 The more positive reviews and the higher rating your product has, the better.
 Shoppers ALWAYS click a 5 star rating product over a 3 star.
 Another thing shoppers look at is the number of reviews.